sodadata/docs/soda/scan.md

 ## Scan output in Soda Cloud

-Whether you defined your tests in your [scan YAML file]({% link soda-sql/scan-yaml.md %}) for Soda SQL or in a [monitor]({% link soda-cloud/monitors.md %}) in Soda Cloud, in the Soda Cloud web user interface, all test results manifest as monitor results.
+Whether you defined your tests in your [scan YAML file]({% link soda-sql/scan-yaml.md %}) for Soda SQL or in a [monitor]({% link soda-cloud/monitors.md %}) in Soda Cloud, in the web user interface, all test results manifest as Monitor Results.
 Log in to view the **Monitors** dashboard; each row in the **Monitor Results** table represents the result of a test, and the icon indicates whether the test passed or failed.

 ![monitor-results](/assets/images/monitor-results.png){:height="550px" width="550px"}